Nina Power: Biography

 domination that go far beyond objectification as it used to be understood."

 In 2019, Power and writer Daniel Miller sued artist Luke Turner for defamation over a series of tweets by Turner.
 Power and Miller argued the tweets suggested they were both antisemitic.
 Almost £30,000 was raised through a crowdfunder to support Power and Miller's legal action, titled "Targeted, harassed and falsely labelled a fascist".
 Turner countersued for harassment.
 The judge dismissed the claims of both parties in November 2023.
 The judge ordered Power and Miller to pay 80% of Turner's court costs, which ran into six figures.
 Turner was then able to have Power and Miller declared bankrupt involuntarily the following year.
+Crypto billionaire Ben Delo loaned Power £350,000 to support her legal case, secured against Power's flat.

+In 2020 Power wrote an essay for an exhibition 'People of Colour' at Mercy Pictures, a small artist-run gallery in New Zealand, and was drawn into a controversy over the display of Māori flags being hung alongside symbols of white supremacy like the Nazi flag.

 Power published What Do Men Want? in 2021.
 In The Times, Louise Perry called the book "bracingly original" with a "refreshingly sympathetic view of men and masculinity."
 Writing in The Guardian, Houman Barekat said that "Power’s ostensibly reasonable call for compassion feels at best platitudinous, at worst disingenuous or even reactionary" when "set against her caricaturing of bien-pensant liberalism."

 Some of the publications Power regularly contributes to as of 2025 are The Telegraph and The Spectator.
 She previously regularly contributed to The Wire and The Guardian.

 Power was a senior editor of and columnist for the online magazine Compact until her resignation in July 2024.

 Since 2021, Power co-hosts the podcast The Lack with political theorist Benjamin Studebaker and filmmaker Helen Rollins.

 Political views

 In May 2023, Power spoke at the National Conservatism Conference in London on the topic "After the Individual."
-Writer Dan Hitchens reported that she "bluntly urged their [sic] audience to just go to church."
+Writer Dan Hitchens reported that she "bluntly urged [her] audience to just go to church."

 Some of her works have argued for a "return to old values and virtues", especially as a response to a claimed masculinity crisis.
+In 2024, she published an article in Compact criticizing gender-affirming care and dismissing it as a "fad."
+Her views have been described as transphobic and aligned with the gender critical movement.

+In October 2025, Power wrote an essay for the right-wing American magazine, The Frontier, where she worried about the demographic decline of white English people, stating that, "A British person born in 1961 London has, in the intervening decades, overseen his city transform from one that was 95 percent populated by men and women like him to a mere 39 percent," and which praised Operation Raise the Colours as being conducted by "patriots".